lcilliers/hobbies-modelling4comfort/index.md

 - **[Build Logs]({{ '/builds/' | relative_url }})**: Step-by-step documentation of exploring new methods and materials while completing projects
 - **[Techniques]({{ '/techniques/' | relative_url }})**: Tips, tricks, and detailed tutorials for methods I've learned along the way
 - **[About]({{ '/about/' | relative_url }})**: Learn about my modeling journey and why "Models4Comfort"

+What I am showing is from the real world - it is not necessarily the best, or the only way.
+Attempts, flaws, and errors are all included.
+I am a novice, and it shows.
+The journey is my joy and learning is constant.

 ## Featured Content